 Max. recorded speed of 48 MPH (77 KM/H)

 Southern Blue fin tuna is the fourth fastest fish on planet.
 Can live for 20 to 40 years.
 This fast fish can reach lengths up to 14 feet and weights up to 750lb (340kg).
 They are a highly migratory fish species.
 Hunt by sight, and have the sharpest vision of any bony fish, and can dive down to around 1,000m to find food.
 A warm body temperature also helps these fish swim fast.
 Their diet consists mainly of fish, squid and oceanic invertebrates.
+Their predators are orcas and sharks.
 Reaching speeds of 45 miles per hour (72 km/h).
 The southern bluefin tuna lives in the open ocean and travels large distances.
+They are considered critically endangered, the only status left before extinction.
+Implementation of effective conservation and management measures are urgently needed.

 Southern Blue fin tuna Thunnus maccoyii